-Entity Standard Customer Due Diligence (CDD) Notes Private individual Identify the individual by obtaining the following: Full name Residential address Date of birth.
-Verify their identity with the following identity documents (original or certified copies if possible): Either A) A government-issued document which incorporates the customer's full name and photograph and either their residential address or date of birth, for example: Valid passport Valid photo-card driving licence (full or provisional) National Identity card Or B) A government, court or local authority-issued document (without a photograph) which has the customer's full name, for example: Valid old style full UK driving licence Instrument of a court appointment (e.g. grant of probate) Identity information must be verified using reliable and independent sources.
+Entity Standard Customer Due Diligence (CDD) Notes Private individual Identify the individual by obtaining the following: • Full name • Residential address • Date of birth.
+Verify their identity with the following identity documents (original or certified copies if possible): Either A) A government-issued document which incorporates the customer's full name and photograph and either their residential address or date of birth, for example: • Valid passport • Valid photo-card driving licence (full or provisional) • National Identity card Identity information must be verified using reliable and independent sources.
 Verification can be via documents or electronic evidence.
 Electronic evidence may be obtained from commercial organisations to verify a customer's identity.
 There are organisations which can confirm if your customer is a Politically Exposed Person (PEP) or is subject to financial sanctions.
 Before using a commercial organisation for electronic verification of identity, the AMP should be satisfied that information supplied is sufficiently extensive, reliable, accurate and independent of the customer (see the BAMF Guidance paras 5.39-5.51 for further details).
 The AMP should obtain written confirmation from the customer that any agent or intermediary is authorised to act on their behalf.
-You must apply Enhanced Due Diligence (EDD) in the following circumstances: • Where there is any business relationship with a person established in a high risk country or in relation to a relevant transaction where either parties are established in a high risk third country;